reflectoring/reflectoring.github.io/_posts/2021-01-23-cookies-servlet-api-spring-boot.md

 The `Path` attribute specifies where a cookie will be delivered inside that domain.
 The client will contain the cookie in all requests to URLs that match the given path.
 This way we narrow down the URLs where the cookie is valid inside the domain.

-Lets consider that backend sets a cookie for its client, when a request to `http://example.com/login` is executed.
+Let's consider that backend sets a cookie for its client when a request to `http://example.com/login` is executed.

 ```sh
 Set-Cookie: user-id=c2FtLnNtaXRoQGV4YW1wbGUuY29t; Domain=example.com; Path=/user/; Max-Age=86400; Expires=Thu, 21-Jan-2021 20:06:48 GMT
 ```

 Notice the `Path` attribute is set to `/user/`.
-Now lets visit two different URLs and see what we have in the request cookies.
+Now let's visit two different URLs and see what we have in the request cookies.

 When we execute a request to `http://example.com/user/` in the request header we have: